thatsmanmeet/Tasky/README.md

 - Minimal Design
 - Completely Offline making it privacy first

+## Disclaimer ⚠️

+Starting from version 1.5, Tasky package name is being changed to `com.thatsmanmeet.taskyapp` from `com.thatsmanmeet.tasky` because someone have uploaded my app to Play Store without changing package name and hence I have to rename my app to upload it to Play Store.

+So, please remove your old version of tasky and download the new one as this will also be available on Play Store.

+I am really sorry for this inconvenience.

 ## Technologies 🛠️
 - [Kotlin](https://kotlinlang.org/) - First class and official programming language for Android development.
 - [Jetpack Compose](https://developer.android.com/jetpack/compose?gclid=CjwKCAiArOqOBhBmEiwAsgeLmUlv4dbl6KV3yBs7SXOpYReSF8DaG5yWJipHnkO-OEWgyMHgjn1BixoC8bUQAvD_BwE&gclsrc=aw.ds) - Jetpack Compose is Android’s modern toolkit for building native UI.